-In all traditions it is about creating stillness, particularly stillness of mind, which can lead to a stillness which we start to feel deep inside ...
+In all traditions it is about creating stillness, particularly a stillness of mind, offering a means of approaching a stillness which we start to feel deep inside -

-… repetition is one way, a phrase, a word, a sound, which becomes a regular beat and holds us without intruding
+… repetition can be a part - a phrase, a word, a sound, which becomes a regular beat and holds us without intruding

 … following our breathing is another way, until our awareness of our breathing is no more than a sense of a door silently swinging one way and then the other